 What stands between your current reality and a life of long-term recovery is quality treatment.
 However, you worry about the cost of rehab.
 Can you afford to pay for your care?

 Putting a Price Tag on Recovery?

 Don’t let the worry about paying for rehab keep you from getting the help you need.
 It’s true that the cost of rehab isn’t cheap.
 However, it’s just as accurate that there are many different ways of paying for it.
 Health insurance is one option.

 Did you know that healthcare legislation requires insurers to treat addiction in the same way as other diseases?
-Most good-quality facilities work with insurers such as Aetna, Magellan, Blue Cross, and UnitedHealthcare.
+Most good-quality facilities work with insurers such as Aetna, Magellan, and Blue Cross.
 An admissions representative helps you understand the benefits under your individual policy.

 What Goes into the Cost of Rehab?

 Detoxification is the medical treatment that comes before the clinical care of rehab.
 You withdraw from the drug or alcohol you’re using.
 You do so under medical supervision on an inpatient basis.
 Therefore, you typically succeed in breaking the dependency in about a week.

 The process is pain-free and safe.
 This treatment adds to the cost of rehab care.
 Next, there’s rehab itself.
 It lets you overcome the psychological part of the chemical dependency.
 At a private venue, you enjoy a home-like atmosphere.

 - Behavioral counseling that helps you develop healthy coping mechanisms for trigger situations

 - Trauma therapy that lets you process an adverse event from the past